fk2019/Star-Wars-Movie-Guide/README.md

 -   Cohort 9 and all peers: Thanks so much for your motivation and support.
 -   The MovieDB: A huge thanks to the entire team for providing us software engineers with a great API to work with.
--   \#TeamEmacs: For saving me from the hell of exiting vim :)
+-   \#TeamEmacs: For saving from the hell of exiting vim :)

+<a id="org69c9df4"></a>

+# License

+This project is licensed under the terms of the MIT license.
+Please see the [LICENSE](https://github.com/fk2019/Star_Wars_Movie_Guide/blob/master/LICENSE.txt) file for more details.